annadalmolin/CRAFT/README.md

 	1. kind of prediction; it can be "M" for miRNA prediction, "R" for RBP prediction, "O" for ORF prediction, "MR", "MO", "RO" or "MRO" for a combination of the previous.
 	2. investigated species; it can be one of the species in miRBase database: “hsa” for _Homo sapiens_, “mmu” for _Mus musculus_, etc.
 	3. parameters for miRanda tool (optional); in a single row, they must be the _miRanda_score_ and the _miRanda_energy_, __in order__, separated by tab.
 The user must set or both parameters or neither of the two; default values are 80 (score) and -15 (energy).
 	4. parameters for beRBP tool (optional); in a single row, in order and separated by a tab, they must be the _PWM/s_ and the _RBP/s_ investigated.
 The syntax is: "PWM" "RBP"; multiple PWMs (separated by ", ") and associated RBP (separated by ", ") are also allowed.
 The default is _"all" "all"_, searching for all PWMs and RBPs included in beRBP database.
-The user must set or both parameters or neither of the two.
+The user must set both parameters or none of the two.
+	5. prefix of the genome and indexes downloaded from UCSC website; f.i. _hg38_ for _Homo sapiens_.
+The human genome file can be downloaded from https://hgdownload.soe.ucsc.edu/goldenPath/hg38/bigZips/ .
+Genome and indexes must be included in the _input/_ directory.
-	5. parameters for ORFfinder tool (optional); __in order__, separated by tab, the user must specify: the genetic code to use, the start codon to use, the minimal ORF length, whether to ignore nested ORFs and the strand in which putative ORFs are searched.
+	6. parameters for ORFfinder tool (optional); __in order__, separated by tab, the user must specify: the genetic code to use, the start codon to use, the minimal ORF length, whether to ignore nested ORFs and the strand in which putative ORFs are searched.
 The user must set all parameters or none of them.
 The allowed options for each parameter are:
 		1. genetic code: 1-31, see https://www.ncbi.nlm.nih.gov/Taxonomy/Utils/wprintgc.cgi for details; default: 1
 		2. start codon: 0 = "ATG" only, 1 = "ATG" and alternative initiation codons, 2 = any sense codon; default: 0
 		3. minimal ORF length (nt): allowed values are 30, 75, or 150; default: 30
 		4. ignore nested ORFs (ORF completely placed within another). allowed values are "TRUE" or "FALSE"; default: "FALSE"
 		5. strand (output ORFs on specified strand only): allowed values are "both", "plus" or "minus"; default: "plus"

-	6. parameters for the graphical output for a single circRNA investigated (optional, but advised); the default parameters are: _l=50000, QUANTILE1=”FALSE”, thr1=0.95, score_miRNA=120, energy_miRNA=-22, QUANTILE2=”FALSE”, thr2=0.95, dGduplex_miRNA=-20, dGopen_miRNA=-11, QUANTILE3=”FALSE”, thr3=0.9, voteFrac_RBP=0.15, orgdb="org.Hs.eg.db", meshdb="MeSH.Hsa.eg.db", symbol2eg="org.Hs.egSYMBOL2EG", eg2uniprot="org.Hs.egUNIPROT", org="hsapiens"_.
+	7. parameters for the graphical output for a single circRNA investigated (optional, but advised); the default parameters are: _l=50000, QUANTILE1=”FALSE”, thr1=0.95, score_miRNA=120, energy_miRNA=-22, QUANTILE2=”FALSE”, thr2=0.95, dGduplex_miRNA=-20, dGopen_miRNA=-11, QUANTILE3=”FALSE”, thr3=0.9, voteFrac_RBP=0.15, orgdb="org.Hs.eg.db", meshdb="MeSH.Hsa.eg.db", symbol2eg="org.Hs.egSYMBOL2EG", eg2uniprot="org.Hs.egUNIPROT", org="hsapiens"_.
 The user must specify __only__ the parameters to be changed with respect to the default, in a comma-separated list format; the parameter order does not matter.
 	Available parameters:
 		1. _l_: maximum length of circRNAs analyzed
 		2. QUANTILE: whether to filter predictions based on a quantile threshold (thr); _QUANTILE1_ and _thr1_ are set for miRanda predictions, _QUANTILE2_ and _thr2_ for PITA predictions, _QUANTILE3_ and _thr3_ for beRBP predictions
 		3. _score_miRNA_ and _energy_miRNA_: respectively, _score_ and _energy_ values of miRanda tool.
 Best predictions are obtained with higher _score_ and lower _energy_